ShujianQian/epic-artifact/README.md

 ![SSH Keys](<figs/4-ssh-key.png>)

 5. Now you are ready to deploy your server.
-Check the server configuartion and then push the deploy button.
+Check the server configuration and then push the deploy button.

 ![Deploy server](<figs/5-deploy.png>)